Light Clients for Lazy Blockchains

-\iflong \restateTournamentRuntime \else \begin{theorem}[Tournament Runtime] Suppose the consensus and execution oracles are complete and sound, and have $f$ and $g$ communication complexity respectively.
-Consider a tournament started at round $r$ with $n$ provers.
-Given at least one honest prover, for any PPT adversary $\mathcal{A}$, the tournament ends in $2n\log(|\ledger^{\cup}_r|+\alpha(u+\nu))$ rounds of communication and has a total communication complexity of $O(2n\log(|\ledger^{\cup}_r|+\alpha(u+\nu))+2n\alpha(u+\nu)(f(r)+g(r)))$, with overwhelming probability in $\lambda$. \end{theorem} \fi \begin{proof} By the end of the first step, size of the set $\mathcal{S}$ can be at most $2$.
+\begin{proof} By the end of the first step, size of the set $\mathcal{S}$ can be at most $2$.
 Afterwards, each step of the tournament adds at most one prover to $\mathcal{S}$ and the number of steps is $n-1$.
 Moreover, at each step, either there is exactly one challenge game played, or if $k>1$ games are played, at least $k-1$ provers are removed from $\mathcal{S}$.
 Hence, the maximum number of challenge games that can be played over the tournament is at most $2n-1$.

 Recall that the size alleged by $\prover_i$ is at most the size alleged by $\prover_{i+1}$, $i \in [n-1]$.
 Let $i^*$ be the first round where an honest prover plays the challenge game.
 If $i^*>1$, until round $i^*$, the sizes alleged by the provers are upper bounded by $|\ledger^{\cup}_r|$.
 From round $i^*$ onward, at each round, the prover $\largest$ claiming the largest size is either honest or must have at least once won the challenge game as a \emph{challenger} against an honest responder.
 During the game against the honest responder, by Lemma~\ref{lem:monologue-succinctness}, $\largest$ could not have revealed $\alpha(u+\nu)$ or more entries except with negligible probability.
 Hence, from round $i^*$ onward, with overwhelming probability, the size claimed by $\largest$ at any round can at most be $|\ledger^{\cup}_r|+\alpha(u+\nu)-1$.
 Thus, with overwhelming probability, by Theorem~\ref{thm:succinctness}, each challenge game ends after at most $\log(|\ledger^{\cup}_r|+\alpha(u+\nu))$ rounds of interactivity and has total communication complexity $O(\log(|\ledger^{\cup}_r|+\alpha(u+\nu))+\alpha(u+\nu)(f(r)+g(r)))$.
 Consequently, with overwhelming probability, the tournament started at round $r$ with $n$ provers ends in at most $2n\log(|\ledger^{\cup}_r|+\alpha(u+\nu))$ rounds of interactivity and has total communication complexity $O(2n\log(|\ledger^{\cup}_r|+\alpha(u+\nu))+2n\alpha(u+\nu)(f(r)+g(r)))$. \end{proof}